coaltail/portfolio/README.md

 # Portfolio - Description
 This is a work-in-progress version of my portfolio.
-The website is created using Angular and Tailwind CSS.
+The app is created using Angular and Tailwind CSS.

 ## Development server